 If you would like to sign up for TSA PreCheck, you can apply for TSA PreCheck directly OR you can apply for one of the other 3 trusted traveler programs that also include TSA PreCheck benefits.

 There are 4 ways to sign up for TSA Precheck – each program has different application methods and different fees:

 Cost: $100 application fee.

 • US citizens and lawful permanent residents who fly within the United States and travel internationally;

-• Citizens of Colombia, UK, Germany, the Netherlands, Panama, Singapore, South Korea, and Mexican nationals.
+• Citizens of Colombia, UK, Germany, the India, Panama, Singapore, South Korea, Switzerland and Mexican nationals.

 For more information on how to apply for Global Entry see Guide to Global Entry: Application and Interview Process.